 Disaster planning requires a major investment of resources, including people, time, and money.
 It is important that both the facility and the laboratory recognize that planning is a crucial process and commit to the effort for it to be successful.
 No individual can write a plan, nor should a facility expect to complete a plan in an unrealistic time frame.
 In addition, an ongoing commitment to keep the plan current is critical.
 Addressing one section at a time, rather than attempting to complete the plan as a whole, can successfully expedite the planning process.
 Set realistic goals given your existing resources.
 The most important step in disaster planning is to START.

-To help address the disaster planning issue from a laboratorian’s perspective, the Emergency Response and Outreach Team at the Missouri State Public Health Laboratory has prepared three documents that may be useful in this planning process.
+To help address the disaster planning issue from a laboratorian’s perspective, the Laboratory Preparedness, Education and Safety (LPES) Team at the Missouri State Public Health Laboratory has prepared three documents that may be useful in this planning process.

 - Laboratory Assessment

 - Template for an Emergency Response Plan: This document provides an outline that a laboratory may utilize to construct their plan.